Generated Black Hills creek scene representing Spring Creek below Sheridan Lake near Keystone, not an exact location photo

 Start with the Spring Creek Trailhead or the Spring Creek Picnic Area below Sheridan Lake because both are named public access points tied directly to the creek.

 Yes.
-The useful plan is a road-and-trail wade day built around the below-Sheridan Lake public corridor, not a float trip.
+The useful plan is a road-and-trail wade day built around the below-Sheridan Lake public area, not a float trip.